cse5462/project-TicTacToe_multiplayer_STREAM_multicast_failover/README.md

 when a player requests to.
 If a player leaves the game (i.e. closes the connection) the game is reset for another player to play.
 The specific tasks the server performs are as follows:
-- Create and bind sockets to send/receive messages for the serevr multicast group
+- Create and bind sockets to send/receive messages for the server multicast group
 - Create and bind server socket from user provided port
 - Print server info and listen for client connections
 - Initialize all game boards